MFactor96/MFactor96.github.io/_posts/2022-09-23-Party-Play-by-play.md

 But its killing me.
 Without people close to me there doesnt feel like there is a lot of reason to keep going.
 But I must always remember that there are people close to me always.
 Even if they aren't physically here, they are always with me.
 I can see them all with me wherever I am.

 It is silly to think that I need to be out there and socializing in order to be whole.
 I am here for my friends. and I know they know that.
 That's good enough for me for now.
 I am going to work on fixing the title color for a bit now.
 I will make an apearance a bit later when everyone is a bit more tipsy.

+I fixed the title, now its party time!